San Bernardino, California: Geography

+Muscupiabe is a suburban neighborhood in the city, located about 3 mi north of the civic center.
+Its name comes from the Indigenous Serrano meaning "place of little pines" due to its location near the Cajon mountain pass' pine trees.
+Muscupiabe borders three California freeways, California State Route 210, California State Route 259 and I-215, hence the neighborhood's nickname, the Triangle.
+Muscupiabe is primarily home to single family homes with large lots, mature leafy willows, and tall pines.

 Climate

 January snowfall in the eastern San Bernardino Valley, Shandin Hills are visible in the background.

 San Bernardino features a hot-summer Mediterranean climate (Csa in the Köppen climate classification) with warm winters and hot, dry summers.
 Relative to other areas in Southern California, winters are colder.
 Frost and chilly-to-cold morning temperatures are common during the winters.
 The particularly arid climate during the summer prevents tropospheric clouds from forming.
 As a result, summer temperatures rise to highs typical of hot desert climates, with the highest recorded summer temperature at 118 °F on July 6, 2018.
 July is the hottest month on average, and December the coolest.

 In the winter, snow flurries occur upon occasion.
 San Bernardino gets an average of 16 in of rain, hail, or light snow showers each year.
 Arrowhead Springs, San Bernardino's northernmost neighborhood gets snow, heavily at times, due to its elevation of about 3000 ft above sea level.

 The seasonal Santa Ana winds are felt particularly strongly in the San Bernardino area as warm and dry air is channeled through nearby Cajon Pass at times during the autumn months.
 In extreme cases, the winds approach speeds of 60 mph, downing power lines and causing property damage.
 The winds, along with the cycle of cold wet winters and hot dry summers, markedly increase the danger of wildfire in the foothill, canyon and mountain communities.